isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Science.md

 description: ""
 third_nav_title: Academic Learning
 ---
-In a world where scientific and technological advancements pervade all aspects of our lives, we want our students to inquire, innovate and be inspired about Science, for life and society.&nbsp;
+In a world where scientific and technological advancements pervade all aspects of our lives, we want our students to inquire, innovate and be inspired about Science, for life and society.

 <style>
 img {